 If pink is your favorite garden color, then you’re in luck!
-Next to green, pink is one of Mother Nature’s favorite colors and there are countless pink flowers and plants to choose from including annuals, perennials, and biennials.
-When you think of pink flowers, you probably think about roses, tulips, or carnations, but, when it comes to pink flowers, there is so much variety.
+Next to green, pink is one of Mother Nature’s favorite colors, and there are countless types of pink flowers and plants to choose from, including annuals, perennials, and biennials.
+When you think of pink flowers, you probably think about roses, tulips, or carnations, but when it comes to pink flowers, there is so much variety.
 We’ve rounded up a list of the 100 most popular pink flowers to help you whittle down the selection for your next indoor or outdoor gardening project.

 The Meaning and Symbolism of Pink Flowers

 Like the color red, pink generally symbolizes love in the language of flowers.
 However, in flowers, the color pink usually takes on a gentler expression of love than the color red, which is usually reserved for expressing a kind of love that is also romantic or passionate.

 In floral expressions, pink also has additional symbolic meanings that include happiness, gentleness, affection, sensitivity, friendship, trust, innocence, playfulness, grace, and femininity.

 This combination of potential symbolic meanings has made all kinds of pink flowers highly popular for wedding flowers, Mother’s Day bouquets, or for honoring any special woman in a person’s life.

 The symbolic meaning of the color pink can also differ depending on the type of flower.
 For example, pink roses represent gentle affection or admiration, pink carnations represent gratitude, and pink camellias symbolize the feeling of missing or longing for someone.
 Another popular wedding choice, pink peonies represent long-lasting marriage and love at first sight.

 Whether you’re selecting pink flowers for your garden, your wedding bouquet, or a gift, take a moment to find out what they symbolize in the language of flowers, so you’ll know what messages your flowers could potentially communicate.